dhariniramaswamy/CAPP30239_FA22/final_project/README.md

 ## CAPP 30239 Final Project<br />
- In this project, I explore and visualize potential causes to bus delays in Chicago as a result of the pandemic.
+ In this project, I explore and visualize potential causes to bus delays in Chicago as a result of the pandemic. test

 ```cleaned data```: folder containing all cleaned csvs for charts<br />
 ```raw data```: folder containing raw datasets<br />